wp-plugins/wp-pace/readme.txt

 == Changelog ==

+= 2.0 =
+* Refactored the plugin to work within the pace class now
+* Added 2 more effects Big Counter and Center Circle
+* Minified the css for all of the efects
+* Minified pace.js

 = 1.0 =
 * First commit
 * Comes with a global option or you can use the shortcodes
 * Customize the color and choose a theme for your progress bar(s)

 == Upgrade Notice ==

+= 2.0 =
+It's better code that's less likely to conflict with other plugins.
+Also I've reduced the size of all the css and js files and included two more cool effects.

 = 1.0 =
 Why update?
 Because all the cool kids are doing it.